 Along with being available for individual home solar systems, net metering may also be available for multi-tenant properties through virtual net metering.
 For example, if you live in a condo or apartment building, individuals in the community may be able to reduce their electric bills based on energy from solar panels used at the property.

-In 2016, California made some changes to the state’s net metering policies and regulations, and the updated regulations are referred to as NEM 2.0.
-These changes will only affect people who have new solar systems installed.
-Individuals who had a system installed prior to the changes are grandfathered into the NEM 1.0 policies for 20 years from the date of installation.
+In 2016, California made some changes to the state’s net metering policies and regulations, and the updated regulations were referred to as NEM 2.0.
+NEM 2.0 was open for new applications from 2017 through April 14, 2023.
+Those changes affected people who had new solar systems installed in that timeframe.
+Individuals who had a system installed prior to the changes were grandfathered into the NEM 1.0 policies for 20 years from the date of installation.

 If you enjoyed learning about net metering in California or found our list helpful, consider sharing it with your friends or family.
 We’re also happy to answer any questions that you might have that the list didn’t answer.